From pollutant to building material - we create living space from CO₂

 Europe's largest hemp building (OPENLY Valley Widnau) - built with our technology.

 CO₂ compensation and certificate trading: Certified Hempcrete buildings open up lucrative opportunities for CO₂ compensation and additional income.
-Our partner company Milton.earth pays 85 euros per 10m3 of Hempcrete (= 1 t CO2).
+Thanks to our partnership with myclimate.org, we can compensate building owners 85 euros per ton of CO2 (approx. 10m3 Hempcrete = 1 t CO2).

 With the eco-friendly appeal of Hempcrete, you can position your project as a sustainability leader, attract green investors and increase real estate value in a sustainability-conscious market.